 Can I just send my transcripts to Berkeley Law?

-The CAS (not Berkeley Law School) must receive a copy of your transcript(s) directly from each college or university that you have attended even if the institution does not use a letter-grade system.
+No. LSAC, not Berkeley Law, must receive a copy of your transcript(s) directly from each college or university that you have attended even if the institution does not use a letter-grade system.

 What role does my GPA play in admissions?

 According to weights provided by the law school, CAS will combine your LSAT score and your undergraduate grade point average into a single value called the index number and will print the index number on your CAS report.
 The report will include your undergraduate academic summary, LSAT score(s), copies of your transcripts, writing sample(s), and letters of recommendation.
-When you receive a copy of your summary report, you can presume that we also have received the report.
-If you do not receive a report within six weeks of submitting all of the relevant materials, you should contact the LSAC to determine the status of your CAS file.
 Your academic record plays a substantial role in our review process.

 I am in school now.
 Should I wait for my fall/winter grades to arrive before applying?

 If you are currently completing your undergraduate degree, you should not wait for fall or winter term grades to be posted on your transcript before sending them to the LSAC.
-You can update your application by sending these grades to LSAC after they are released.
+You can update your application by sending these grades to LSAC and emailing a copy to our office at email@example.com after they are released.